 Kids love learning anything to do with technology – they soak it up like a sponge.
 Coding skills are going to be so vital for them in the future; I think it’s better to start them up early so they can take as much in as they can!

 Before you teach your students how to code, you should probably know what it is.
 I’m going to tell you what coding is, just like how I explain it to my students:

 “In order to tell a computer or robot how to do something, you have to speak the same language.
 Coding is the language that you can both use so that you understand each other.
 All websites, games, robots (or anything that uses technology)- uses a coding language.”

 There are a number of different coding languages that are used today.
 For the purposes of kindergarten though, I focus on two: directional coding and block coding.

 Directional coding is just what it sounds like.
-It’s giving simple directions (usually with arrows) that has to be followed.
+It’s giving simple directions (usually with arrows) that have to be followed.

 Block coding involves putting together a series of blocks to give directions.
 Each block has a specific command attached to it.